gastronomuae/gastronom-ai-docs/docs/scenarios/06-instagram-dm-watcher.md

 ---

-# Module 8 – Telegram Notification
+# Module 8 – Telegram Notification 11 (Important DM Route)

 For messages classified as important, the scenario sends a notification to the internal support Telegram group.
 This allows the team to quickly see and respond to relevant Instagram inquiries without needing to monitor Instagram directly.